seewodg/auFedLegCat/README.md

 ## Description: Australian Federal Legislation DCAT Dataset Entries

 @author: [ORCID 0009-0007-8434-7325](https://orcid.org/0009-0007-8434-7325)

-Template the RDF below, then alter collect_links.py to handle name value pairs and call collect_links to populate the RDF in this.
+### Goals

 The goal is to a) create the dataset b) catalog the dataset, b) validate dataset on publilshing c) eventually populate a provenance graph with changes resulting from the changed dataset (changed from publishing).

+### Guide

-The Python script to create CSV of legilsation is: [collect_links.py](./auFedLegCat/auFedLegCat/pysource/collect_links.py)
+The Python script to create CSV of legilsation is: [collect_links.py](./auFedLegCat/pysource/collect_links.py)

 The collect_links.py script scrapes (mines) page metadata and table of contents from Legilsative Instruments and Acts at [https://www.legislation.gov.au/](https://www.legislation.gov.au/), and creates three outputs, depending on the settings in global.txt

-The configuration file for the collect_links script is: [globals.txt](./auFedLegCat/auFedLegCat/pysource/globals.txt)
+The configuration file for the collect_links script is: [globals.txt](./auFedLegCat/pysource/globals.txt)

 globals.txt is populated with the following semicolon seperated name/value pairs:

 | Name             | Value Example                             | Description                                                                                                                                   |
 | ---------------- | ----------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------- |